nvg58/Innervasion/README.md

-Lina Rescue
+Rescue Lina
 =================================

-A 2d game called "Lina Rescue" that is made to join Imagine Cup Competition (Microsoft)
+A 2d game called "Rescue Lina" that is made to join Imagine Cup Competition (Microsoft)

 We will make the coolest game ever!